alchemy-lee/CS7319-Course-Project/README.md

 Studies on bidirectional neural networks can be traced back to auto-association in the 1980s.
-One typical example was Least Mean Square Error Reconstruction (Lmser) self-organizing network that was rst proposed in 1991.
+One typical example was Least Mean Square Error Reconstruction (Lmser) self-organizing network that was first proposed in 1991.
 Proceeded beyond AE, Lmser is featured by a bidirectional architecture with several built-in natures, for which readers can refer to Table I in Ref.
 One major nature of Lmser is Duality in Connection Weights (DCW).
 DCW refers to using the symmetric weights in corresponding layers in encoder and decoder